-The chief academic officer, vice president for SCAD Atlanta or associate vice president for SCAD Hong Kong shall determine the final action and will respond to the student within 30 calendar days of receipt of the complaint or appeal.
+The appropriate academic services administrator shall determine the final action and will respond to the student within 30 calendar days of receipt of the complaint or appeal.

 Academic policy appeals

 Academic policy appeals are written student requests for exceptions to SCAD's academic policies or students' requests to review academic decisions.
-Students should address all academic policy appeals to the chief academic officer via email at email@example.com.
+Students should submit all academic policy appeals to firstname.lastname@example.org.
 Appeals must be made within 30 calendar days of notification of the action or decision.
-A decision from the chief academic officer regarding the appeal is made in writing to the student within 30 calendar days following receipt of the appeal or receipt of additional information.
+An appeal decision is communicated in writing within 30 calendar days following receipt of the appeal or receipt of additional information.
 The decision is final.

 Academic integrity appeals

-The student has five business days from the date on the written notice to appeal the decision of the investigator.
-Students wishing to appeal should do so via email at firstname.lastname@example.org.
+The student has five business days from the date on the written notice to appeal the academic integrity decision of the investigator.
+Students wishing to appeal should do so via email at email@example.com.
 An appeals committee then convenes to review the case.
-Findings are presented to the chief academic officer or the relevant vice president for academic services, who then sends the student a decision in writing within 30 days of the written appeal.
+An appeal decision is communicated in writing within 30 days of the written appeal.
 The decision is final.

 Concerns regarding final grade assignments must be addressed directly with the faculty member issuing the grade or, if necessary, with the professor's department chair.
 A review of the student's grade is conducted to validate the grade assignment.
 The department chair and school dean must authorize any grade change due to numerical miscalculation by the faculty member issuing the grade.

-If, after this review, the student is not satisfied, he or she may file a written appeal via email at email@example.com to the chief academic officer (for SCAD Savannah, SCAD Lacoste and SCAD eLearning students) or the vice president for SCAD Atlanta or the associate vice president for SCAD Hong Kong.
+If, after this review, the student is not satisfied, he or she may file a written appeal via email at firstname.lastname@example.org.
 This appeal must include evidence of correspondence with all previous parties and should be submitted within 30 calendar days following the last day of the quarter.
 The student's grade appeal is routed to the appropriate SCAD administrator for investigation.
 A decision from the chief academic officer or vice president regarding the appeal is made in writing to the student within 30 days following receipt of the appeal.
-The decision is final.

 Non-academic student complaints, other than complaints of sexual harassment, are submitted in writing to the dean of students.
 SCAD Savannah, SCAD Lacoste and SCAD eLearning student complaints should be submitted to the dean of students in Savannah; SCAD Atlanta student complaints should be submitted to the dean of student success at SCAD Atlanta; SCAD Hong Kong student complaints should be submitted to the senior student success adviser in SCAD Hong Kong.